 - Title Tag: Keywords can also be stored in the title tag of links or images.
 When stuffing, these are then inserted in large numbers, similar to the meta tags.

 For more information about On-Page SEO Elements and Ranking Factors, read our guidelines.

 What do Search Engines Define as Keyword Stuffing on a Web Page?

-In addition, comparing within this formula, how often this keyword appears within potential other pages.
-The same applies here too: If the keyword appears too often, Google can implement an algorithmic devaluation or manual action for the ranking of the web site or just the specific web pages.
+In addition, comparing within this formula, how typically this keyword appears within potential other pages.
+The same applies here too: If the keyword appears too typically, Google can implement an algorithmic devaluation or manual action for the ranking of the website or just the specific web pages.

 What does Google Say About Keyword Stuffing?

-Google’s webmaster guidelines include several different criteria to make the quality of pages more measurable.
-In Google’s Webmaster Quality Guidelines any SEO and Web Site Owner can find the Google’s Spam Guidelines and spam definitions from Google’s perspective.
-Keyword stuffing is also being defined and told here.
-The use of a term too often is strongly discouraged, especially if the added value of the web page is being harmed by this repetitive keyword usage practice.
+Google’s webmaster guidelines include several criteria to make the quality of pages more measurable.
+In Google’s Webmaster Quality Guidelines, any SEO and Website Owner can find Google’s Spam Guidelines and spam definitions from Google’s perspective.
+Keyword stuffing is also being defined.
+The use of the term to is frequently strongly discouraged, especially if the added value of the web page is being harmed by this repetitive keyword usage practice.

 What does keyword stuffing mean for SEO?
 Why is keyword stuffing harmful to ranking?

-Keyword Stuffing expresses an obsolete and backward understanding for SEO.
+Keyword stuffing expresses an obsolete and backward understanding of SEO.
 It is no longer possible to raise rankings without actually benefiting the user.
-Even worse, although certain queries are not required, using them in headings, introduction paragraphs, visual subtags with different combinations of them for ranking purposes also means keyword-stuffing.
+Even worse, although certain queries are not required, using them in headings, introduction paragraphs, and visual subtags with different combinations of them for ranking purposes also means keyword stuffing.

 What measures help against keyword stuffing?